jcirce/pressure-rig-software/readme.md

 ## 1. Plug tube in

-1. unplug hex mount from black pipe
+1. unplug fastener attachment piece from black pressure pipe
-2. fasten mount to fastener in the tube
+2. screw on attachment to fastener in the tube
-3. plug hex mount in
+3. plug attachment into black pipe thru hole in metal triangle
 4. make sure tube stands up on black wall

 ## 2. Prep Rig

 1. untwist E-stop
-2. plug in arduino
+2. plug in arduino with gray cord
-3. reset arduino until tank is pressurized
+3. reset arduino until tank is pressurized (little red putton left of plug)

 ## 3. Run test.py software

-1. open command window on computer (open terminal)
+1. open command prompt on computer (open terminal)
 2. go to directory that test.py is in
 ``` sh
 cd desktop/pressure-rig-software/src/python/util